CS222-UIUC/course-project-group-14/README.md

 ## Installation Instructions
 To install the

-To utilize the web application, please navigate to: chtang.pythonanywhere.com.
+To utilize the web application, please navigate to: [here] (chtang.pythonanywhere.com).

 ## Group Members and Roles
 Chris Tang - Software Developer for Frontend and Server